FranckNdame/MUD-game/README.md

-# version 0.1.7
+# version 0.1.8
 =======================

 Update:

-*	A few comments have been added to the program.

-*	The 'recommend' function has been enchanced and replaced by 'startgame':
-	- It is now possible to dictate whether or not the room descriptions will be displayed.
+*	The ability to pick, store and drop objects was introduced to the program.
+The following functions were added;

+	- objects
+	- pick
+	- inventory

+* Hash tables are going to be introduced in the next update.